-You can share in the research work of the Gnaraloo Turtle Conservation Program (GTCP) through field excursions at Gnaraloo during the turtle season.
-This opportunity is also available to primary and high school groups.
+You can share in the research work of the Gnaraloo Turtle Conservation Program (GTCP) through field excursions at Gnaraloo during the turtle nesting season.
+This opportunity is also available to any groups, whether adult or children, including primary and high schools.

 How do I arrange this?

-You can participate with the turtle program at Gnaraloo from beginning December to beginning February each year.
+You can participate with the turtle program at Gnaraloo from beginning December to end January.

-We recommend that participants are at least 8 years old as surveys are undertaken on foot.
-The survey may involve a walk of some hours, depending on the amount of turtle nesting activities encountered.
+We recommend that participants are at least 8 years old as surveys are undertaken on foot which may involve walking a few hours, depending on the amount of turtle nesting activities encountered.
+You can always return home if you are too tired to continue!
 You will need to be up at 5am to be on location at the monitored rookery for the morning survey at sunrise.

 Day visitors cannot participate with the turtle program.

 Camera (no flash allowed)

 To behave responsibly near sea turtles and avoid causing unintended problems, please adhere to the following key guidelines: